overlay-market/OIPs/notes/note-7.md

 2. Dynamic OI cap prevents recycling of collateral from capped short payout immediately into a set of *new* short positions on the inverse market, slowing traders ability to ride price down further after dumping prior profits -- a circuit breaker.
 Effectively can ensure worst case inflation rate by dynamically limiting max aggregate OI market is willing to take on for prolonged period of time.

 Do we have problems if keep bumping up against max inflation rate cap and lowering caps or short circuiting trading constantly?
 Is this a reason for having smooth increases/decreases in dynamic cap by market contract?
+Or are sudden stops better?